f4b6a3/uuid-creator/README.md

 # Use the hash of system data as node identifier
 -Duuidcreator.node="hash"

+# Use a random value as node identifier explicitly
+-Duuidcreator.node="random"

-# Use a number as node identifier
+# Use a specific number as node identifier
 -Duuidcreator.node="0xC0DA0615BB23"
 ```